 Full Cosmetic Product Safety Assessment

-The Full Cosmetic Product Safety Assessment will give you all you need to sell your products to consumers in the EU.
-It consists out of the following:
+The Full Cosmetic Product Safety Assessment provides everything you need to sell your products to consumers in the EU.
+It consists of the following:

 - Cosmetic Product Information File (PIF)

-- Part A: Cosmetic Product Safety Information – Includes data on the product’s ingredients, stability, microbiological quality, impurities, and packaging.
+- Part A: Information on the safety of cosmetic products – Contains data on the products ingredients, stability, microbiological quality, impurities, and packaging.

 - EU CPNP Notification